HarshithaPanchaneni/dbms-project/README.md

 # Hotel Management System

 Welcome to the **Hotel Database Management System Project**!
-This project is a simple and structured implementation of a relational database for managing hotel operations.

 ---

 ## 📌 Project Overview

-This project is a **Database Management System (DBMS)** designed to manage and streamline hotel operations, including:
+This project is a simple and structured implementation of a relational database for managing hotel operations.This Database Management System (DBMS) designed to manage and streamline hotel operations, including:

 - Customer bookings
 - Room management